Statutory homelessness statistics

 - Scottish statutory homelessness statistics

-UK Government statistics show that, from 2003 to 2009 there was a sharp decline in both the number of households applying to their local authority for homelessness assistance and the number of households being accepted as homeless and in 'priority need'.
+UK Government statistics show that, from 2003 to 2009 there was a sharp decline in both the number of households applying to their local authority for homelessness assistance and the number of households being accepted as homeless and in 'priority need' in England.

 Welsh Government statistics show the number of homelessness applications and acceptances peaked after a peak in 2004/05.
 That year, more than 22,500 households applied for assistance and almost 9,900 were accepted as being owed the main homelessness duty, as they were homeless and in 'priority need'.

-43 per cent (6,515) were accepted as being homeless and in 'priority need' - a four per cent rise on the previous year and a 17 per cent rise on 2009/10.
+32 per cent (5,115) were accepted as being homeless and in 'priority need' - an eleven per cent fall compared to the previous year.

 Scottish Government statistics show that, in 1996/97, just under 41,000 households in Scotland applied to their local authority for homelessness assistance, with 30,600 accepted as homeless.
 17,000 (55 per cent) of those households accepted as homeless were then accepted as being in 'priority need' and so owed the main homelessness duty.